What Is Form 1099-NEC? A Complete Guide

 - Rent or real estate deals

 It’s vital to follow the form 1099-nec rules to avoid fines and keep good IRS standing.
-If unsure, talk to a pro like JC Castle accounting to make sure you’re meeting your tax duties.
+If unsure, talk to a pro like JC Castle Accounting to make sure you’re meeting your tax duties.

-How to Report Income from Form 1099-NEC
+How to Report Income from 1099-NEC

 When you get a form 1099-NEC, it’s key to check the info carefully.
 You must report the non-employee compensation on your tax return.
 This income goes on Schedule C. There, you can also claim business deductions to lower your taxable income.